gperdrizet/OpenSearch/notes/01-setup_notes.md

 ff8a2bec145e   opensearchproject/opensearch-dashboards:latest   "./opensearch-dashbo…"   36 minutes ago   Up 36 minutes   0.0.0.0:5601->5601/tcp, :::5601->5601/tcp                                                                  opensearch-dashboards
 ```

-Cool - not great that the quickstart guide doesn't work without modification, and we definitely don't want to run with the security plugin disabled for ever.
-But I think we are gonna call it OK for testing on the private LAN for now.
-Let's keep going and we will come back to it later.
+Cool - not great that the quick-start guide doesn't work without modification, and we definitely don't want to run with the security plugin disabled forever.
+But I think we are going to call it OK for testing on the private LAN for now.
+Let's keep going, and we will come back to it later.

 Next, want eyes on the dashboard - since this is running on pyrite, *LOCALHOST* is not going to work, we need it accessible at least on the LAN.
 The docs point to */usr/share/opensearch-dashboards/config/opensearch_dashboards.yml* for docker:

 ...
-Anyone? holy crap the documentation is terrible.
+Anyone?
+Holy crap the documentation is terrible.
 After a bit of floundering around, I found [this](https://opensearch.org/docs/2.12/install-and-configure/install-opensearch/docker/):

 ```text
 If you override opensearch_dashboards.yml settings using environment variables in your compose file, use all uppercase letters and replace periods with underscores (for example, for opensearch.hosts, use OPENSEARCH_HOSTS).
 This behavior is inconsistent with overriding opensearch.yml settings, where the conversion is just a change to the assignment operator (for example, discovery.type: single-node in opensearch.yml is defined as discovery.type=single-node in docker-compose.yml).